SansGuidon/bookmarks/README.md

 * [Tina Su](http://thinksimplenow.com/happiness/life-on-purpose-15-questions-to-discover-your-personal-mission/comment-page-13/) - (2015) Life on Purpose: 15 Questions to Discover Your Personal Mission
 * [Jory MacKay](https://blog.rescuetime.com/burnout-syndrome-recovery) - (2020) How to deal with burnout: Signs, symptoms, and strategies for getting you back on track after burning out
 * [Jory MacKay](https://blog.rescuetime.com/wfh-burnout-coronavirus) - (2020) How to avoid WFH burnout: 5 ways to leave work at work (even if you never leave the house)
+* [Mike Crittenden](https://critter.blog/2020/12/08/the-key-to-happiness-is-to-stop-getting-upset-all-the-dang-time/) - (2020) The key to happiness is to stop getting upset all the dang time

 ## Remote work
 > Finding a remote job